-All students from 4 year old ELC participate in an annual athletics carnival, as well as a cross country event.
-Students from Year Two onwards will participate in a swimming carnival.
+All students from 4 year old ELC participate in an annual House athletics carnival, as well as a House Cross Country..
+Students from Year Three onwards will participate in a House Swimming Carnival.

-Our College is part of the Christian Schools Sporting Network (CSSN) and our Year Three students have an opportunity to compete against other Christian Schools in swimming, athletics and cross country.
+Our College is part of the Christian Schools Sporting Network (CSSN) and from year Three onwards, our students have an opportunity to compete against other Christian Schools in swimming, athletics and cross country.
 Students also participate in events with local school as part of our affiliation with Stat Schools Victoria (SSV).

 Private instrumental tuition is available at Rivercrest.
 Currently lessons are offered in piano, strings, guitar and voice.